button/button-client-python/README.rst

 in an error condition.

-All API requests will return a ``pybutton.response.Response`` instance, which supports accessing data properties from the API response as attributes.
-To access the raw response dict, use ``#to_dict``.
-For
+All API requests will return a ``pybutton.response.Response`` instance, which supports accessing data via the `#data` method.
+For instance:
-instance:

 .. code:: python